19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [21/99]

-(9) The Board shall not approve an application made under subsection (3) —
+(9) The High Court or a Board shall not approve an application made under subsection (3) —

-(a) if the Board is satisfied that —
+(a) if the High Court or Board, as the case may be, is satisfied that —

 (i) the transaction is not in good faith after taking into account only the following factors: